hmcts/pre-api/README.md

   ./gradlew functional
 ```
 #### With IntelliJ

+Make sure your run configuration includes the necessary environment variables in the run configurations.
+You can do this by right clicking the functionalTest folder, selecting `More Run/Debug` and then selecting "Edit Configurations".
+In the run configuration window, select the "Environment Variables" field and add the required variables.

 Right-click on the `src/functionalTest` directory in IntelliJ and select "Run 'Tests in pre-api.functionalTest'".
 This will run all the
 functional tests in the project.